Robotics

 Absolutely.
 Maker programs are perfect for students who love creating and building but aren't interested in the competitive aspects of robotics.
 There's no tournament pressure—just the satisfaction of bringing ideas to life.
 Students set their own project goals and work at their own pace to achieve them.

-Our Maker labs include 3D printers for creating custom parts and objects, laser cutters for precise fabrication, basic electronics components, Arduino microcontrollers, and various hand tools.
+Our Maker labs include 3D printers for creating custom parts and objects, servo-driven robotic arms, basic electronics components, Arduino microcontrollers, touchscreen displays, and various hand tools.
 Students learn to select the right tool for each project and often combine multiple technologies in their creations.

 The High School Portfolio pathway is a structured program for students in grades 9-12 who want to build impressive, substantive projects for university applications, scholarships, and future careers.
 Unlike regular classes, this pathway focuses on long-term project development with mentorship, allowing students to create work that demonstrates real skills and initiative.